memgraph/docs/memgraph_versioned_docs/version-1.6.1/database-functionalities/streams/implement-transformation-module.md

 +----------------------------------------+
 ```

-For a more detailed overview check out the [Reference
+For a more detailed overview, check out the [Reference
 guide](/reference-guide/streams/transformation-modules/overview.md).